 3. Beets are beautiful.

-Beets come in lots of different colors, shapes and sizes and Winter Moon Farm is growing a few different varieties for the Boston Organics Community this year.
+Beets come in lots of different colors, shapes and sizes and our numerous local farm partners quite growing a few different varieties for the Boston Organics Community this year.
 The Chioggia beet is an Italian heirloom variety known for its candy cane stripes.
 Chioggia beets have a tender flesh that is milder and sweeter than red beets.

-Also keep your eyes peeled for Winter Moon Farm's golden beets and the cylindrical Forono beets.
+Also keep your eyes peeled for Winter Moon Farm's golden beets and cylindrical Forono beets.

 4. Beets are easy to cook.